GoogleCloudPlatform/gcp-token-broker/docs/concepts/user-mapping.md

 #### Important warning about short names

-When using Hadoop, some services like Yarn and [proxy users](authentication.md#proxy-user-impersonation) like Hive initially translate the impersonated Kerberos name to a POSIX username (often referred to as short name) that is local to the cluster.
+When using Hadoop, some [proxy users](authentication.md#proxy-user-impersonation) like Hive initially translate the impersonated Kerberos name to a POSIX username (often referred to as short name) that is local to the cluster.
 This translation is typically performed on the Hadoop cluster by applying regular expression rules that are defined in the `auth_to_local` attribute of the [`krb5.conf`](https://web.mit.edu/kerberos/krb5-latest/doc/admin/conf_files/krb5_conf.html) configuration file.

 In some cases, when those services call the broker, they only provide the short name (e.g. `alice`) for the impersonated